#include <sys/socket.h> #include <netinet/in.h>, #include <netinet/ip6.h>

 Enable/disable receipt of the inbound packet's intermediate-hops options extension header.
-This option is obsolete.
-IPV6_RECVDSTOPTS turns on receipt of both destination option headers.

 Set the initial hoplimit for outbound datagrams.
 Takes an integer as the parameter.
 Note: This option sets the hoplimit only for ancillary data or sticky options and does not change the default hoplimit for the socket; see IPV6_UNICAST_HOPS and IPV6_MULTICAST_HOPS to change the socket's default hoplimit.

 Specify the IPv6 address of the first hop, which must be a neighbor of the sending host.
 Takes a struct sockaddr_in6 as the parameter.
 When this option specifies the same address as the destination IPv6 address of the datagram, this is equivalent to the existing SO_DONTROUTE option.

 Specify one or more hop-by-hop options.
 Variable length.
 Takes a complete IPv6 hop-by-hop options extension header as the parameter.

 Specify one or more destination options.
 Variable length.
 Takes a complete IPv6 destination options extension header as the parameter.

 Specify the IPv6 routing header.
 Variable length.
 Takes a complete IPv6 routing header as the parameter.
 Currently, only type 0 routing headers are supported.

 Specify one or more destination options for all intermediate hops.
 May be configured, but will not be applied unless an IPv6 routing header is also configured.
 Variable length.
 Takes a complete IPv6 destination options extension header as the parameter.